English

 - The English A course is a specially-designed and modified curriculum for SERP and International students.

-- English A students are exposed to the same units as the CP class; however, students are required to do less independent reading.
+- English A students are exposed to most of the same units as the CP class; however, students are required to do less independent reading.

-- In the first semester students read an abridged version of The Scarlet Letter, and, instead of Huckleberry Finn, students read short texts by Twain, Douglas, and London.
-In the second semester, students read The Crucible instead of The Catcher in the Rye.
+- In the first semester, English A students read an abridged version of The Scarlet Letter, and, instead of Huckleberry Finn, students read short texts by Twain, Douglas, and London.
+In the second semester, English A students read The Boys in the Boat instead of the selected works of post-modernism in English 3.

 ENGLISH 3 - GRADE 11

 English 3 is a college preparatory American Literature course which espouses the fundamentals of reading, writing, speaking, and listening.
-The course is literature-based with a sacramental worldview.
-It examines novels, short stories, poetry, and essays in the context of such literary movements as Romanticism, Transcendentalism, Gothic, Realism, Feminism, Modernism, the Harlem Renaissance, and Postmodernism.
+Stemming from the sacramental worldview, the literature-based course examines novels, short stories, poetry, and essays in the context of such literary movements as Romanticism, Transcendentalism, Gothic, Realism, Feminism, Modernism, the Harlem Renaissance, and Postmodernism.
 Writing instruction centers primarily on literary analysis in the form of analytical questions and five-paragraph, quote-embedded essays.
-Students also write a comprehensive, multi-source Themes Across History research paper in the second semester in which they examine how a theme in American Literature presents itself throughout history and culture.
+Students also write a comprehensive, multi-source Themes Across History research paper in the second semester in which they examine how a theme in American literature presents itself throughout history and culture.
 Additionally, the course includes regular lessons in vocabulary and usage.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 30 minutes per day, can include weekends and breaks

 - Year